Docs

 All other options related to tests, skipping APIs, database types, and more can be passed.

-During the configuration process, Rails UI automatically installs the CSS framework of your choice (in a similar manner as the cssbundling-rails and jsbundling-rails Ruby gems) thus making the optional flags unnecessary. esbuild is the default solution for JavaScript.
+During the install, Rails UI automatically adds Tailwind CSS (in a similar manner as the cssbundling-rails and jsbundling-rails Ruby gems with some tweaks) thus making the optional flags unnecessary. esbuild is the default bundling solution for JavaScript.

 Install the gem